“Let us hold fast the confession of our hope without wavering, for he who promised is faithful.”

 “And these signs will accompany those who believe: in my name they will cast out demons; they will speak in new tongues; they will pick up serpents with their hands; and if they drink any deadly poison, it will not hurt them; they will lay their hands on the sick, and they will recover.”
 (Mark 16:17-18)

-This block of text is now gone since older transcripts of the original manuscripts have been unearthed.
+This block of text is gone now that older transcripts of the original manuscripts have been unearthed.
 What does this tell us?

-The basis of fasting to cast out demons is not biblical and making deadly choices in the name of Jesus isn’t wise.
+The basis of fasting to cast out demons is not biblical and making deadly choices isn’t smart.

-Yes, we will face danger as Christians, but that doesn’t mean we need to handle snakes and drink poison to prove we are saved.
-And yes, tongues is mentioned in the epistles, which is foreign language speaking; a sign to the unbeliever by hearing the gospel in their native tongue (see 1 Corinthians 14:22).
+Yes, tongues is mentioned in the epistles, which is foreign language speaking; a sign to the unbeliever by hearing the gospel in their native tongue (see 1 Corinthians 14:22).
 Praying for others to recover from sickness is too (see James 5:14-15).
 But we must listen to the Spirit’s guidance in all things then look to Scripture to back Him up–not the other way around.

 I understand this might hurt the egos of the demon-casters, but such is a good thing!
 If that’s you, friend, just think about the pressure which has now been taken off you and placed onto Jesus.
 You don’t have to perform exorcisms any longer.
 You are free!